 - Remove pie from oven, evenly sprinkle with marshmallows, chocolate chips, and return pie to oven.

-Triple Peanut Butter Cookie Pie – This fast & easy cookie pie has peanut butter worked in 3 different ways.
+Triple Peanut Butter Cookie Pie — This fast and easy cookie pie has peanut butter worked in 3 different ways.
 If you’re a peanut butter lover, this is for you!

 Samoas Cookie Pie — Move over Girl Scout Cookies!
 The flavor in this easy, giant cookie is 100% spot-on!
 Hello year-round cookie season!